nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Studio version supported: A LTS version is the last version to support the oldest supported Studio version.
 This is designed to give people plenty of time to upgrade to newer Studio releases.
 * Last version with old NVDA technology in use: in some cases, LTS releases are made to support users of old NVDA releases.
 After the LTS release is created, add-on source code will shift to using newer code from NVDA.
 This criteria will first be applied to an LTS release scheduled for 2018 as a result of NVDA's end of support for Windows XP, Vista and 7 without Service Pack 1, as well as planned transition to Python 3.

-As of June 2018, the most recent LTS version is add-on 15.x, formerly 7.x until October 2016 (October 2016 to April 2018).
-Previous LTS release (and so far the only unsupported LTS by far) was 3.x (September 2014 to June 2015).
+As of September 2018, the most recent LTS version is add-on 18.09.x (September 2018 to December 2019 at the earliest).
+Previous LTS releases have included 15.x (formerly 7.x until October 2016; October 2016 to April 2018) and 3.x (September 2014 to June 2015).
 For example, add-on 3.x was maintained thus:

 1. Add-on 3.0 was released in September 2014.
 2. Add-on 3.5 (December 2014) could have been the last maintenance version for add-on 3.x if it was not a LTS version.
 3. When add-on 4.0 was released (January 2015), add-on 3.6 was released, backporting some features from 4.0.
 Users were told that add-on 3.x will be the last version to support Studio versions earlier than 5.00.
 From that time on, add-on 3.x was taken off the stable branch and was moved to an internal branch.
 4. When add-on 5.0 beta was released (May 2015), add-on 3.x (3.9 was available then) entered end of support countdown (no more maintenance releases).
 5. A few weeks later, when add-on 5.0 came out (June 2015), add-on 3.x became unsupported.

-The next LTS release is scheduled for late 2018 not only because it will be the last version to support Studio 5.10 (not 5.11), and also to part ways with Python 2, as NVDA developers are planning to switch to Python 3 in the near future, hence future stable releases after the next LTS will be based mostly on Python 3 code.

 ### Final thoughts